We just launched our startup equity calculator! Get clarity on how to address startup equity in a prenup

 The big disagreement - “merge it all” vs. “keep everything separate”

-Agreeing on a money model can be tough—and it evolves.
+Agreeing on a money model can be tough, especially when it involves family planning.
 Katie and Jason wanted to do a “cannonball run” of their premarried life so they could start a family, but their opposing views on a prenup brought things to a hard stop.

 Katie’s Perspective - Merge It All